Subhajit-Chowdhury/Reset-AWS-with-Nuke/README.md

 **IMPORTANT**: This repository contains documentation about AWS resource management.
 When using this guide:

-1. Never commit AWS credentials to GitHub
+1. Never commit AWS credentials to GitHub.
-2. Always use AWS best practices for credential management
+2. Always use AWS best practices for credential management.
-3. Use AWS IAM roles and temporary credentials where possible
+3. Use AWS IAM roles and temporary credentials where possible.
-4. Remove any sensitive information from screenshots
+4. Remove any sensitive information from screenshots.
-5. Add credential files to `.gitignore`
+5. Add credential files to `.gitignore`.

 For AWS credential management best practices, refer to the [AWS Security Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) guide.